EvolvingAgentsLabs/agent-examples/README.md

    ```

 5. **Test Your Example**
-   - Load LLMUNIX in Claude Code using the `CLAUDE.md` file
+   - Boot LLMunix in Claude Code using `boot llmunix`
    - Run your scenario to ensure it works correctly
-   - Verify that LLMUNIX creates appropriate tools and agents
+   - Verify that LLMunix creates appropriate tools and agents
    - Check that deliverable files are generated in `workspace/`

 6. **Submit a Pull Request**